CastawayLabs/cachet-monitor/readme.md

 --------

 - [x] Creates & Resolves Incidents
-- [x] Posts monitor lag (interval configurable)
+- [x] Posts monitor lag to cachet graphs
 - [x] Updates Component to Partial Outage
-- [x] Updates Component to Major Outage if in Partial Outage
+- [x] Updates Component to Major Outage if already in Partial Outage (works well with distributed monitoring)
 - [x] Can be run on multiple servers and geo regions

 Configuration